Ending Laminations and Cannon-Thurston Maps: Laminations

-Next, given any leaf $\lambda$ of the ending lamination, we may choose translates of the finite segments $a_{fi}$ (under the action of $\pi_1(S)$) appropriately, such that $a_{fi}$ converge to $\lambda$ in (the Hausdorff/Chabauty topology on closed subsets of) ${\Hyp}^2$.
+Next, given any lift $\lambda$ of the leaf $l$ to $\til S$, we may choose translates of the finite segments $a_{fi}$ (under the action of $\pi_1(S)$) appropriately, such that $a_{fi}$ converge to $\lambda$ in (the Hausdorff/Chabauty topology on closed subsets of) ${\Hyp}^2$.
 For each $a_{fi}$, let